safatanc/gsalt-core/README.md

 **Notes:**
 - This endpoint automatically processes the webhook and updates transaction status
-- Returns success even if processing fails to prevent Xendit retries
+- Returns success even if processing fails to prevent Flip retries
 - Webhook signature verification should be implemented for production

 ---